Pope celebrates mass at North America's oldest Catholic shrine

 Issued on: Modified:

-Sainte-Anne-de-Beaupré (Canada) (AFP) – Pope Francis celebrated mass Thursday at the oldest Catholic shrine in North America, preaching reconciliation on the fourth day of a visit to Canada as he seeks to reset the Church's relationship with Indigenous people.
+Sainte-Anne-de-Beaupré (Canada) (AFP) – Pope Francis celebrated mass Thursday at the oldest Catholic shrine in North America, where he was faced with a brief protest on the fourth day of a visit to Canada as he seeks to reset the Church's relationship with Indigenous people.

 Thousands of people, many of them Indigenous, were on hand as the 85-year-old pontiff arrived at the shrine of Sainte-Anne-de-Beaupre under heavy security and greeted them from his popemobile.

-Inside the shrine, just in front of the altar and a few feet away from Francis as mass began, demonstrators unfurled a sign which read: "Rescind the doctrine" -- referring to the Doctrine of Discovery, the 15th century papal edicts that empowered European powers to colonize non-Christian lands and people.
+Inside the shrine, just in front of the altar and a few feet away from Francis, demonstrators unfurled a banner as mass began which read: "Rescind the doctrine" -- referring to the Doctrine of Discovery, the 15th century papal edicts that empowered European powers to colonize non-Christian lands and people.

+The doctrine became the basis for legitimizing slavery as well as European claims over both Indigenous people and lands -- the foundations on which countries such as Canada and the United States were built.

-The writing was only on the side facing away from the pope, and it was calmly removed shortly after.
+The writing on the banner was only on the side facing away from the pope, and it was calmly removed shortly after.

 But it was demonstrative of the work that many Indigenous people, while hailing the pope's trip as historic, say the Church has left to do.#photo1